Tap Repair & Installation Greenwich — Verified Local Plumbers

 Frequently asked questions — Tap Repair & Installation Greenwich

 Depends on the tap’s age and type.
-A modern ceramic disc tap under ten years old is almost always worth repairing — a cartridge replacement costs a fraction of a new tap and takes under an hour.
+A modern ceramic disc tap under ten years old is often worth repairing — a cartridge replacement costs a fraction of a new tap and typically takes under an hour.
 An older pillar tap with a rubber washer is similarly cheap to fix.

 A premium designer tap with a non-standard cartridge may be worth replacing if the cartridge cost approaches the price of a new unit.
-In Greenwich’s hard water area, also ask your plumber about fitting an inline scale filter at the same time — otherwise the same cartridge fault can return within a few years.
+In Greenwich’s hard water area, ask your plumber whether scale-reduction measures are appropriate for your system — otherwise the same cartridge fault may recur over time.

-In Greenwich’s hard water postcodes, a stiff tap is almost always limescale build-up on the cartridge or valve seat restricting movement.
+In Greenwich’s hard water area, a stiff tap is often caused by limescale build-up on the cartridge or valve seat restricting movement.
 In older pillar taps, a hardened rubber washer can produce the same symptom.

 In both cases the fix is internal — replacing or descaling the mechanism, not replacing the tap.
 A plumber will confirm which on the same visit.